xd2287/transformers/docs/source/en/model_doc/ernie.md

 These models are contributed by [nghuyong](https://huggingface.co/nghuyong) and the official code can be found in [PaddleNLP](https://github.com/PaddlePaddle/PaddleNLP) (in PaddlePaddle).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [ernie](https://huggingface.co/models?other=ernie)

 ### How to use
 Take `ernie-1.0-base-zh` as an example: